-Maths - Parents/carers will be given information about the KIRF target for each half term.
-We ask that from y2, parents/carers help their children to practice their times tables.
+Maths - We ask that from Y2, parents/carers help their children to practise their times tables.

 Home Learning Projects - Class teachers will send home ideas for home learning projects each half term.
-We encourage parents/carers and children to find time to complete a project together and to bring them in at any time during the half term or after each holiday.
-Children will have the opportunity to share their home learning projects in class, whole school assemblies and as part of displays.
+We encourage parents/carers and children to find time to complete a project together and to upload a picture or video to Seesaw.